Environmental Science: Chemical Perspectives

 Approved delivery mode:

 Develops an understanding of environmental topics that are primarily chemical in nature.
 Includes air pollution, global warming, toxicology, risk assessment, water pollution, and hazardous waste.
 The associated laboratories will illustrate these topics.
-Prerequisite: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Prerequisites: MTH 20 or equivalent placement test scores.
+Prerequisite/concurrent: WR 121.
 Audit available.

 A student will be able to collaboratively and independently: